-15. Detailed Site Plan-Because of the numerous issues raised regarding the look and methodology of the stormwater management, the relationship of the proposed architecture on all the lots to the adjacent historic sites, as well as the immediate community, the specific location and disposition of the cemeteries, and the adjustment of the lotting pattern to accommodate the discussion under the Lot Size Averaging, staff believes that a full Detailed Site Plan should be approved by the Planning Board prior to the approval of the final plat of subdivision.
+17. Detailed Site Plan Hecause of the numerous issues raised regarding the look and methodology of the stormwater management, the relationship of the proposed architecture on all the lots to the adjacent historic sites, as well as the immediate community, the specific location and disposition of the cemeteries (including an evaluation/analysis of the former Methodist Episcopal Site), and the adjustment of the lotting pattern to accommodate the discussion under the Lot Size Averaging, staff believes that a full Detailed Site Plan should be approved by the Planning Board prior to the approval of the final plat of subdivision.
 While the review of a Detailed Site Plan is generally not intended to search for new items to deal with, in this circumstance it is not unreasonable for the Planning Board to consider any item that has yet to be raised if it deems it to be appropriate to protect the health, safety, and general welfare of the future lot owners in the subdivision and of the community at large.